bsnga/bsnga/README.md

 - 👋 Hi, I’m @BusayoSamuel
 - 👀 I’m proficient in Python, HTML, CSS, Javascript and Flutter/Dart
-- 🌱 I aspire to become a full stack developer
+- 🌱 I aspire to become a Full Stack developer
 - 💞️ Looking to collaborate on any web/mobile app development projects
 - 📫 How to reach me - email: busayosalisu@gmail.com